 Middle school is a time of great transition for your child.
 So the more informed you are about what's going on in the classroom, the more you can support your child's learning.

 1. WHAT QUESTIONS TO ASK?

 If you're on a tight schedule, pick the teachers of subjects your child seems to struggle with the most.
 Then ask your child how he or she thinks it's going.
-Do they have too much homework?
-Are they worried about a certain topic or issue?
-Are they having any problems with other students?
-Prior to the conference, look at your child's work and then plan to ask the following:
+Too much homework?
+Worried about a certain topic or issue?
+Any problems with other students?
+Prior to the conference, look at your child's work and plan to ask the following:

-- How much time should my child be spending on homework each week?
-Is my child turning in assignments on time and keeping up with the work?
+- How much time should my child spend on homework each week?
+Does my child turn in assignments on time and keep up with the work?

 - Do we need a plan of action to help my child succeed?